 - Staff working directly with pupils are experienced professionals and have undergone the Disclosure and Barring Service Checks (formally known as the ‘Enhanced Criminal Records Bureau [CRB] disclosure’.)

-- HMS Belfast has a Protection of Children and Vulnerable Adults policy in place.
+- HMS Belfast has a Safeguarding Policy in place.

 - Please report any incident or allegation of inappropriate behaviour to a member of staff immediately.